 - Scrub the artichokes thoroughly, removing any blemishes with a knife.

 - Halve them lengthwise and cover with oil and season liberally.
-Optional, add the thyme sprigs.
+Place in a roasting tin.

 - Roast in the oven until tender and golden, which takes around 45 minutes.